 • -AcheckPurityAnnotations Check the bodies of methods marked @SideEffectFree, @Deterministic, and @Pure to ensure the method satisfies the annotation.
 By default, the Checker Framework unsoundly trusts the method annotation.
-See Section 27.7.5.
+See Section 28.7.5.

 - -AinvariantArrays Make array subtyping invariant; that is, two arrays are subtypes of one another only if they have exactly the same element type.
 By default, the Checker Framework unsoundly permits covariant array subtyping, just as Java does.
-See Section 27.1. - -AcheckCastElementType In a cast, require that parameterized type arguments and array elements are the same.
+See Section 28.1. - -AcheckCastElementType In a cast, require that parameterized type arguments and array elements are the same.
 By default, the Checker Framework unsoundly permits them to differ, just as Java does.
-See Section 26.1.6 and Section 27.1. - -AuseConservativeDefaultsForUncheckedCode Enables/disables conservative defaults in unchecked code.
-Takes arguments "source,bytecode". "-source,-bytecode" is the (unsound) default setting. - "bytecode" specifies whether the checker should apply conservative defaults to bytecode (that is, to alreadycompiled libraries); see Section 27.5.6. - Outside the scope of any relevant @AnnotatedFor annotation, "source" specifies whether conservative default annotations are applied to source code and suppress all type-checking warnings; see Section 31.4. - -AconcurrentSemantics Whether to assume concurrent semantics (field values may change at any time) or sequential semantics; see Section 35.4.5. - -AconservativeUninferredTypeArguments Whether an error should be issued if type arguments could not be inferred and whether method type arguments that could not be inferred should use conservative defaults.
+See Section 27.1.6 and Section 28.1. - -AuseConservativeDefaultsForUncheckedCode Enables conservative defaults, and suppresses all typechecking warnings, in unchecked code.
+Takes arguments "source,bytecode". "-source,-bytecode" is the (unsound) default setting. - "bytecode" specifies whether the checker should apply conservative defaults to bytecode (that is, to alreadycompiled libraries); see Section 28.5.6. - Outside the scope of any relevant @AnnotatedFor annotation, "source" specifies whether conservative default annotations are applied to source code and suppress all type-checking warnings; see Section 32.4. - -AconcurrentSemantics Whether to assume concurrent semantics (field values may change at any time) or sequential semantics; see Section 36.4.5. - -AconservativeUninferredTypeArguments Whether an error should be issued if type arguments could not be inferred and whether method type arguments that could not be inferred should use conservative defaults.
 By default, such type arguments are (largely) ignored in later checks.
 Passing this option uses a conservative value instead.
 See Issue 979. - -AignoreRawTypeArguments=false Do not ignore subtype tests for type arguments that were inferred for a raw type.
 Must also use -AconservativeUninferredTypeArguments.
-See Section 26.1.1.
+See Section 27.1.1.